brab0/appt/README.md

   .post('/signin', req => controllers.auth.signIn(req.body));
 ```
 **Whats going on:**
 - `route` is a instance of a classe which wraps express routes and make it easier.
-So, breaking the lines, we first define a baseUrl with `route("/auth")`, then chains all the subsequents methods.
-This means that every http *get* requested to `/auth/login/90fn023` and posted to `/auth/signin`, will be handled by these two routes;
+So, breaking the lines, we first define a baseUrl at `route("/auth")`, then chain all the subsequents methods.
+That means every *get* http-request to `/auth/login/some-param` and *post* to `/auth/signin`, will be handled by these two routes;
 - `controllers` is an object containing the reference of all our core's controllers assembled.
 Which means we no longer need to require them by their paths;

-**OBS:** Though we strongly recommed you to use Appt `route` class, you can opt working with traditional express router.
-If you do so, import it from Appt such as the instance of your server/app as well(import {express, server} from 'appt').
+**OBS:** You may have noticed(or will in the controller file), there's no *response* instance to *send* back our results and *statusCode*.
+Well, it's here.
+We encapsulate it into a middleware to run on every return from their designated methods. **Why?** It looks a good practice let our routes to receive AND to respond all the calls since they are our interfaces.
+To allow that, we provide the method `respond()`(next) so we can decide the status and result to send back from our controllers or even models;

 #### ./controllers/auth.js
 ```javascript